IvanVnucec/navicode/README.md

 # navicode

 A custom coding assistant CLI tool using OpenRouter's API.
+The core idea is for the AI to autonomously improve its script without human intervention, relying only on prompting.

 ## Features